tourlida/chrysoula-tourlida-portfolio/README.md

-A portofolio for a psygologist in greece:
+A portofolio for a psygologist in Greece:

 Deployment url: https://chrysoula-tourlida-portofolio-github-io-git-main-tourlida.vercel.app/